josauder/na-alista/README.md

 # Neurally-Augmented ALISTA

-Code to reproduce the results from [referende to paper](the-link-to-the-publication). created by Jonathan Sauder, Freya Behrens, Peter Jung
+Code to reproduce the results from [reference to paper](the-link-to-the-publication). created by Jonathan Sauder, Freya Behrens, Peter Jung
 ### Getting started